4dsystems/ViSi-Genie-Arduino-Library-DEV/README.md

 ## Tested with

-This library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Leonardo, Chipkit Max32, Due, Teensy, Yun (Software Serial only), Raspberry Pi Pico, Various SAM/SAMD boards, Teknic ClearCore.
+This library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Leonardo, Chipkit Max32, Due, Teensy, Yun (Software Serial only), Raspberry Pi Pico, Various SAM/SAMD boards, Teknic ClearCore, Uno R4 Minima / Wifi, Arduino PLC (Opta).
 Any problems discovered with this library, please contact technical support so fixes can be put in place, or seek support from our forum.

 ## Compatible 4D Systems Display Modules